Skip to content

 inputs

-The input data, which can be a string, a list of tokens/words/clauses/sentences or a dataset.
+The input data, either a list of samples, the tokenized input or a batch of samples.

 required